ricnogfer/pypsa-in-genomedk/README.md

     privateusername@privatemachine:~$ scp -rp <directory> <username>@login.genome.au.dk:~/<location>
     ```

 3. When performing a long-running process (or task), e.g. a PyPSA-Eur model, on a remote machine, e.g. GenomeDK, the capability to persist a session when the connection to the machine drops for whatever the reason becomes important (otherwise all the work done by the process in the meantime will be lost).
-To that end, a tool named [screen](https://en.wikipedia.org/wiki/GNU_Screen) is very useful given its capability of persisting a session to a remote machine even when the connection is no longer available.
+To that end, a tool named [screen](https://en.wikipedia.org/wiki/GNU_Screen) is very useful given its capability of persisting a session to a remote machine even when the connection to it is no longer available.
 To persist a session using `screen`, execute the following:

     ```bash
     username@genomedkbackend:~$ screen
     ```

    This will make `screen` to be in the background and return to the terminal.
 The user may then launch a long-running process and press `Ctrl+a` followed by `d` afterwards.
 Pressing this keys sequence will: 1) detach the process, 2) display information about the detachment (e.g. `23625.pts-0.username (04/28/2023 09:36:05 AM) (Attached)`) and 3) return to the terminal.
-The session will be preserved now even when the connection to the remote machine is lost.
-To reattach to the session, log in to the remote machine and execute the following (replace `session_id` with the number displayed upon detaching the session - e.g. `23625`):
+The session is preserved now even when the connection to the remote machine is lost.
+To reattach to the session (i.e. to see it again), log in to the remote machine and execute the following (replace `<session_id>` with the number displayed upon detaching the session - e.g. `23625`):

     ```bash
     username@genomedkbackend:~$ screen -r <session_id>